gopro/labs/docs/control/overlays/README.md

 Cool Tips:
 - Metadata overlays work great with live-streaming.
 This was its original intended function.
 - Overlays can be changed mid capture, it is one of the few modes that QR Code reading is active while recording.
 Example use: When live streaming an endurance auto-race, you can change the driver name on the overlay during driver change pit-stops.
+- A range (not all) of GoPro metadata can be displayed in their stored units, so speed is in meters/sec, not MPH.
+For more technical information on [GoPro's GPMF Metadata](https://gopro.github.io/gpmf-parser/) and other metadata you can display.

 Known Issues:
 - not working correctly in 4K50 and 4K60 video modes and Timelapse 4K.